Kizomba, which means “there’s a party at my house” in Kimbundu, is a partner dance and music genre that emerged in Angola in the early 1980s.

 Kizomba emphasizes a close, continuous connection between partners, where movement is led and felt through subtle body communication and touchpoints.

-Many Angolan families, facing a great deal of fear and uncertainty, sought refuge in Portugal.
+Many Angolan families, facing a great deal of fear and uncertainty and fleeing conscription, sought refuge in Portugal.
 According to Portuguese law, any person born in a former Portuguese colony before 1975 was considered a Portuguese citizen, which helped many Angolans assimilate.

+Kizomba quickly took off as a powerful expression of cultural pride and connection during a time of national hardship.
 Despite the playful, upbeat feel of the music, early Kizomba lyrics often expressed a deep longing for happier times, family, home, and familiar places.
-It created space for Angolans to connect with each other, revel in their culture, and find solace amid the pain and trauma of civil war.

 In the cultural vacuum created by the civil war, Angolan immigrants—as well as those from other Portuguese-speaking African (PALOP) countries—yearned for familiar spaces to gather and find peace through community.
 They began gathering in homes to cook, eat together, and let their children play.